sisihagen/website/content/en/blog/2019/08/i-am.md

 title: "I am"
 date: 2019-08-26
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Nations are experiencing a renaissance as bulwarks against globalization, but the solution is not."
-draft: false
 lang: en
 cover: "society"
 ---